Ploughman's lunch: History

 The meal rose rapidly in popularity during the 1970s.
 This has been argued to be at least partially based on a British cultural "revulsion from technology and modernity and a renewed love-affair with an idealised national past", although it appears the main reasons the ploughman's lunch was favoured by caterers were that it was simple and quick to prepare even for less skilled staff, required no cooking, and involved no meat, giving a potential for high profit margins.

 The film The Ploughman's Lunch (1983), from a screenplay by Ian McEwan, has a subtext that is "the way countries and people re-write their own history to suit the needs of the present".
 The title alludes to the debatable claim that the supposedly "traditional" meal was the result of a marketing campaign of the 1960s devised to encourage people to eat meals in pubs.

-In 2023, Bon Appétit described "girl dinner" as a rebrand of meals based on bread and cheese, such as the ploughman's lunch.
+In 2023, Bon Appétit described that year's girl dinner TikTok trend as being "basically a ploughman's lunch".